eldowling/appetite_fitness_prj4/README.md

 - A community member has the option to add new discussion topics for a selected product.
 This can provide an evaluation of the product / service or class.
 It can also be used to give a report on their progress through the program, or to ask questions related to the product.
 The discussion topic can be edited by the author.
 - Other community members can add comments to each discussion in order to respond to the topic posted.
 These comments can also be edited and updated by the comment author.
 - The site has a Product Management section to allow store administrators to add, edit or delete products and subscriptions to the store.
 The main page in the Product Management section displays some buttons for quick and simple access to the different options available.
 These include Add Product, View a list of products - which allows individual products to be selected to edit or delete.
 The same options are available for product subscriptions.
+- The store has many Products which are linked to many Product Subscriptions, this many-to-many relationship is managed using a "through" table called Subscriptions.
 - When adding a new product, there are a number of selection boxes to choose options from, this makes it easier for product entry.
 There is also a list of subscriptions that can be added to any product.
 These are available in a multi-select list box so that a number of subscriptions can be selected and assigned to any product.
 There are also convenient links access the add or edit subscriptions sections from the add or edit product pages.
+- There are some fields in the Products model that are used to provide selection functionality when loading the templates, or excluding items when calculating delivery charges, a summary of these fields and their uses are detailed below:
+	- Product.Subscription - This boolean field is used to show the Product Subscription list on the Product Details page.
+It was used because as the models evolved and I grew to understand how the many-to-many relationship worked, then all products ended up with a product subscription which has the price and stock available fields.
+	- Product.Has_Sizes - Also a boolean field to determine if the Product has sizes, and used to display the Sizes list instead of the subscription list on the Product Details page.
+	- There can be 3 types of Products: Those with a subscription, those with a size, and those with neither as they are just an item such as a sports bag or exercise mat and don't need a selection from either list.
+They do however have to be associated with a product subscription which is where the price and stock available is taken from.
+	- Product.product_sub - This is the ManyToManyField from the Product_Subscription model.
+All products must have one product subscription, but if the value in Product.Subscription is False - then the subscription list will not be displayed, and the price and quantity will be displayed directly on the product details page.
+Similarly if the Product.Has_Sizes is True then the sizes list will be displayed instead of the subscription list on the product details page.
+	- Some helper texts were added to the Add Product form to assist with the values used in these fields.
 - On adding a new subscription the user can select the subscription type as well as the price, quantity available and delivery charge (Y/N) - this is used to calculate delivery costs when the user is checking out.
 As some products are available as online programs or classes - there would be no need to charge for delivery of such subscriptions.
 - The lists of Products or Subscriptions will be displayed to show the user all existing items.
 These lists can be sorted by each column heading and there is also a search option available to find a particular product or subscription through a keyword search of the name or description.